Actipro/Avalonia-Controls/Documentation/topics/fundamentals/controls/index.md

 ![Screenshot](../images/circular-progressbar.png)

-[CircularProgressBar](circular-progressbar.md) displays a ranged progress value using fluent animations.
+[Circular ProgressBar](circular-progressbar.md) displays a ranged progress value using fluent animations.
 It is similar to a native linear `ProgressBar`, except that it renders the progress in a ring shape.

 ## Info Bar